masvsuarez/ChemPLAN-Net/README.md

 #### Testing a pre-trained model of FragFeatureNet

-1. Save the Ligands to be cross-referenced as in a `Ligands` directory.
+1. Save the Ligands to be cross-referenced as in a `Ligands` directory as `.sdf` files of query ligands.
 Run `Fragmentise.py`.
 You might want to change the number of parallel processes on line 93 depending on your systems.

 2. Save your `AllQuery.df` containing the query Feature Vectors in the `Data` directory.
 This Dataframe is obtained by the EnsFragFeature code as output of fpocket given the query PDB structures.
 TODO: Implement this here as well.

-3.

-...given the FEATURE vectors of the query protein environments and `.sdf` files of query ligands
+Make sure you reduced the Query Vectors by running the `ReduceFEATUREQueryVectors.ipynb` in your respective EnsFragFeature directory.

+3. Run `AnalyseGPU.py` to obtain the binding probabilities in pickled `.mat` files.

 ### Code and data